Stunna Gambino

-Stunna Gambino (born 2001) is an American rapper, singer and songwriter from Washington Heights, New York.
-He is noted as a "SoundCloud rapper" who built his following from the releasing of independent music on the platform.
-He is currently signed to RCA Records.
+Isaias Elijah Garcia (born October 22, 2001), known professionally as Stunna Gambino, is an American rapper, singer and songwriter.
+He is best known for his guest appearance alongside Polo G on the Kid Laroi's 2021 single "Not Sober," which peaked at number 41 on the Billboard Hot 100.
+He released his debut studio album, Vultures Don't Kry, on August 18, 2022.
+He has been described as a "SoundCloud rapper," as he built his following releasing music on the platform.

 Career

-Stunna Gambino started independently releasing music on the streaming platform SoundCloud at the age of 12.
-In 2019, he released his project Underrated, which is described as being responsible for his breakthrough.
+Garcia began releasing music on SoundCloud at the age of 17.
+In 2019, he released the mixtape Underrated, which is described as being responsible for his breakthrough.
 In December 2020, he received unintentional support from American singer Rihanna who shared his song "Demons" on her Instagram story.
-In July 2021, he appeared on American rapper and singer The Kid Laroi's single "Not Sober" alongside American rapper Polo G. In August 2021, he released his single "Zaza".
+In July 2021, he appeared on Australian singer The Kid Laroi's song "Not Sober" alongside American rapper Polo G. In August 2021, he released his single "Zaza".
 In February 2022, he released his single "Evil" and its accompanying music video.
 In July 2022, he released his single "Warzone", a collaboration with fellow New York City rapper A Boogie wit da Hoodie.
 In August 2022, he released his project Vultures Don't Kry.